 1.1 These Google Cast SDK Additional Developer Terms of Service (“Terms”) outline your rights and responsibilities when using our SDK, so please read them carefully.
 By using the Google Cast SDK, you consent to be bound by these Terms, as well as the Google APIs Terms of Service, which are incorporated by reference.

-1.2 If you are agreeing to be bound by these Terms on behalf of your employer or other entity, you represent and warrant that you have full legal authority to bind your employer or such entity to this License Agreement.
+1.2 If you are agreeing to be bound by these Terms on behalf of your employer or other entity, you represent and warrant that you have full legal authority to bind your employer or such entity to these Terms.
 If you do not have the requisite authority, you may not agree to these Terms or use the SDK on behalf of your employer or other entity.

 1.3 You agree that Google may contact you at the e-mail address you provide when you register your application to provide you with information about the Google Cast SDK, Google Cast receivers, and/or your application(s).

 2.1 Subject to these Terms, Google grants you a limited, worldwide, royalty-free, non-assignable and non-exclusive license to use the Google Cast SDK to develop interoperability between your application(s) and Google Cast Receivers.
 A Google Cast Receiver is any piece of hardware that contains Google Cast technology, including but not limited to the Chromecast device.

 2.2 You agree that Google and/or third parties own all legal right, title and interest in and to the SDK, including any Intellectual Property Rights that subsist in the SDK.
 "Intellectual Property Rights" means any and all rights under patent law, copyright law, trade secret law, trademark law, and any and all other proprietary rights.
 Google reserves all rights not expressly granted to you.